kennywall/import-test/_posts/2013-03-19-i-have-an-idea-lets-launch-an-analytics-platform.md

 03/12/2013 - Houzz Launches New Analytics Tool for Remodeling and Design Professionals Participating in Pro+ Program 03/19/2013 - App Annie launches Amazon Appstore analytics

 It seems that everyone is getting pretty excited about the growth of big data and mobile.
-Analytics seems to be the latest boom area, something I will add to my list of API driven trends I&rsquo;m monitoring.</p>
+Analytics seems to be the latest boom area, something I will add to my list of API driven trends I&rsquo;m monitoring.
-<center><p><a href="http://apievangelist.com/2013/03/19/i-have-an-idea-lets-launch-an-analytics-platform/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>